yashwanth-alapati/Deploying_ML_system/README.md

-This project involved several key tasks:
+This project was completed as part of a Machine Learning course and involved several key tasks:

 Evaluation of the Existing Model: